devdumpling/battleface-next/README.md

 One high level consideration I made early on is to focus on the API and authorization and mock authentication, so there's no formal user authentication process.
 Obviously, this would not be the approach in a real app.
 If I were to spend more time on this and extend it, I'd probably use Google OAuth (which is built into Firebase) since I'm already using that for db concerns.

+Another thing I would add if I had more time is more robust error-handling on the frontend.
+Curently, if an error happens it just gets logged to `console.error`.
+I figured that was okay for this, especially since it's not being graded on design?

 Please don't hesitate to reach out with any questions, comments, or concerns!
 I documented a lot of the code to make it clear what/why/how I do what I do.